BepInEx/bepinex-docs/articles/advanced/debug/plugins_dnSpy.md

 ## Setting up dnSpy and setting breakpoints

-Download the [latest version of dnSpy](https://github.com/0xd4d/dnSpy/releases).
+Download the [latest version of dnSpy](https://github.com/dnSpyEx/dnSpy/releases).
 You can pick any of the available versions.
+At the moment, the latest and greatest version of dnSpy is available on the dnSpyEx fork.

 Extract the downloaded archive and run dnSpy.